Monasteraden

 Monasteraden is a village in County Sligo, Ireland.
 The village is located on the shores of Lough Gara.
 St. Aiden's church is the village's church.

 Geography

-Monasteraden lies to the west of Lough Gara and with the Curlew Mountains inlier of sandstones and conglomerates to the North.
-To the west lies the townland of Clogher with Edmondstown and Ballaghaderreen in the neighbouring County Roscommon.

-Monasteraden is situated in the barony of Coolavin in the south of County Sligo.
+Monasteraden lies to the west of Lough Gara and with the Curlew Mountains inlier of sandstones and conglomerates to the north.
+To the west lies the townland of Clogher with Edmondstown and Ballaghaderreen in neighbouring County Roscommon.
+Monasteraden is in the barony of Coolavin in south County Sligo.